pietrocipriani/progetto-robotica/src/planner/wrap-up.md

 To avoid the problems of the differential inverse kinematics, angular velocities have \[rad/sim\] as unit of measurement.

 ## Via-Points Planner
-The via-points planner receives a list of via-points, produces a set of timestamps and returns a parabolic interpolation.\\
-Quaternions are implemented with a "stop&play" approach in order to avoid integration issues.
+The via-points planner receives a list of via-points, produces a set of timestamps and returns a parabolic interpolation.// Quaternions are implemented with a "stop&play" approach in order to avoid integration issues.
 > This means that in the angular space each via-point is reached with null velocity.
-Velocity continuity is granted.\\
+Velocity continuity is granted.//
-> Quaternions product is non-abelian due to the presence of the cross product, integration is easier when the cross product is null.\\
+> Quaternions product is non-abelian due to the presence of the cross product, integration is easier when the cross product is null.//
 > The cross product is null with allineated axis of rotation or null rotations:
 > - Allineated axis during the "linear" phase.
 > - Null velocity during the "linear" phase joining.